Skip to content

 What is interstitial nephritis?

-Interstitial nephritis (say: in-ter-stih-shul nef-rye-tus) is a kidney disorder.
+Interstitial nephritis is a kidney disorder.
 The kidneys filter waste and extra fluid from the body.
-Interstitial nephritis reduces the kidneys’ ability to filter properly.
+When you have interstitial nephritis, the spaces between tubules (small tubes) inside the kidney become inflamed.
+This reduces the kidneys’ ability to filter properly.

 Interstitial nephritis is a serious condition, but it can be treated.
-However, in rare cases, it may cause kidney failure.
+In rare cases, it may cause kidney failure.
 When the kidneys fail, waste and extra fluid build-up in the body and can cause problems with the heart, brain, lungs and other organs.

 SYMPTOMS